7ujian/meg4/docs/en/userinput.md

 You can use <kbd>Shift</kbd> in combination with the first letter to get the uppercase variants, for example
 <kbd>Alt</kbd>+<kbd>K</kbd>, <kbd>Shift</kbd>+<kbd>s</kbd>, <kbd>u</kbd> will produce `ス` and not `ㇲ`.

-This mode remains active after the characterer is entered, press <kbd>Esc</kbd> to return to normal input mode.
+This mode remains active after the character is entered, press <kbd>Esc</kbd> to return to normal input mode.

 ### Cyrillic Mode

 It is based on KOI8-RU, but some letters are mapped to number and symbol keys.
 For example <kbd>Alt</kbd>+<kbd>C</kbd>,
 <kbd>Shift</kbd>+<kbd>l</kbd>, <kbd>e</kbd>, <kbd>n</kbd>, <kbd>i</kbd>, <kbd>n</kbd> will produce the characters `Ленин`.

-This mode remains active after the characterer is entered, press <kbd>Esc</kbd> to return to normal input mode.
+This mode remains active after the character is entered, press <kbd>Esc</kbd> to return to normal input mode.

 ### Greek Mode